Kingxukai/linux/Documentation/process/handling-regressions.rst

         - we don't cause regressions

-       and the corollary is that when regressions *do* occur, we admit to them and fix them, instead of blaming user space.
+       and the woke corollary is that when regressions *do* occur, we admit to them and fix them, instead of blaming user space.

-       The fact that you have apparently been denying the regression now for three weeks means that I will revert, and I will stop pulling apparmor requests until the people involved understand how kernel development is done.
+       The fact that you have apparently been denying the woke regression now for three weeks means that I will revert, and I will stop pulling apparmor requests until the woke people involved understand how kernel development is done.

  * From `2017-10-26 (2/2)